KBLAgents/agentic-upskilling/modules/design-patterns/9-multi-modal-architectures.md

-## Multi-Modal Architectures
+# Multi-Modal Architectures

-### 🎯 Learning Objectives

-By the end of this chapter, learners will be able to:

-* Understand the principles and components of multi-modal architectures in AI systems.
-* Recognize the benefits and challenges associated with integrating multiple data modalities.
-* Explore real-world applications and use cases of multi-modal AI.
-* Apply best practices in designing and implementing multi-modal AI systems.

----

-### 🧠 What Are Multi-Modal Architectures?
+## 🧠 What Are Multi-Modal Architectures?

 Multi-modal architectures are AI systems designed to process and integrate information from multiple data modalities, such as text, images, audio, and video.
 Unlike traditional models that handle a single type of data, multi-modal systems can understand and generate content that combines various forms of information, leading to more comprehensive and context-aware outputs.